Claiming for pothole damage on car insurance

 If your car has been badly damaged and you feel your claim has been rejected unfairly, it might be worth taking your case further.

-If you’re still not happy with the outcome, you have the option to approach a small claims court.
-Only do this as a last resort though, as you’ll have to pay legal expenses if you lose the case.
+If you’re still not happy with the outcome, you could approach a small claims court.
+Only do this as a last resort, though, as you’ll have to pay legal expenses if you lose the case.

 Will I be covered if the pothole is on private land?